This is a project to recreate an example of the last British branch-line locomotive - a type that never made it into preservation.

 John Griffiths' photo shows British Railways Standard class 2 No.84013 just out of the paint shops at Crewe Works.
 He dates it as 1959, although the later BR crest, the presence of overhead wire warning flashes and records showing 84013's visit to Crewe occurring during September/October 1960 make a date during October 1960 more likely.
 Photo © John Griffiths

-BR Standard Class 2MT 2-6-0 tender locomotive No.78059 was rescued from Woodham's scrapyard at Barry, South Wales in 1980.
+BR Standard Class 2MT 2-6-0 tender locomotive No.78059 was built in 1956 at Darlington Works, and was rescued from Woodham's scrapyard at Barry, South Wales in 1980.
 No available tender for this engine existed as many were sold from Barry to the Duport Steelworks at Briton Ferry.
 After many years of abuse carrying heavy ingots of scrap steel, these tenders, long shorn of their bodies finally met their end in Duport's own furnaces.

 Three other members of this class of loco survive in preservation.
 None of the 78xxx class were ever allocated to, or regularly worked on the Southern Region, so the decision was taken to convert this locomotive to the tank engine (2-6-2T) version, of which none now exist.
 She has thus become 84030 - just like the model photographed below!